gokha4865/solutions_repo/docs/1 Physics/2 Gravity/Problem_3.md

 ![alt text](Figure_2-1.png)
 ![alt text](Figure_3.png)

+---

+## Graphical Representations

+The Python script generates a plot showing the three different types of trajectories simulated:

+- **Reentry Trajectory:** A path that intersects with Earth.
+- **Elliptical/Orbital Trajectory:** A closed path around Earth.
+- **Escape Trajectory:** An open path where the payload moves away from Earth.

+The plot also includes a representation of Earth to scale.

+---

 ## Analysis and Discussion

 The simulation demonstrates different types of trajectories based on the initial velocity of the payload.